 Bay leaves contain compounds that can help process insulin at an efficient rate.
 In one study, people who had ground bay leaves twice a day reduced their blood sugar levels.
 It also created a dip in cholesterol levels which makes it a good food to help prevent Type 2 diabetes.

 Gives Pain Relief

-It contains anti-inflammatory properties so can help sprains, joint pains and swellings.
-A paste with high quality natural oil and ground bay leaf can be a pain relieving treatment.
-Bay leaf oil was also used as an ancient massage remedy for headache.
+It contains anti-inflammatory properties so can help sprains, joint pains, and swellings.
+A paste with high-quality natural oil and ground bay leaf can be a pain-relieving treatment.
+Bay leaf oil was also used as an ancient massage remedy for headaches.

 A throat and cough remedy